 Since the 2016 election resources and studies of fake news have proliferated — and not all of it is great.
 Below I share a list of the helpful and accessible resources I’ve found, but if you’re pressed for time I would highly recommend beginning with Andrew Marantz’s book, Antisocial, and WNYC’s show, On the Media; and MIT Review’s daily newsletter, The Download.

 Antisocial by Andrew Marantz.
 The best book on the rise of fake news, Marantz explores the relationship between social media and the rise of the alt-right and Donald Trump — and ultimately the difficulty of covering these convergences as an ethical journalist.
-His book is thorough but well-written, critical and direct but also reflective.
+His book is thorough, well-written, critical, and direct — but also reflective.

 The Death of Truth by Michiko Kakutani.
 An exploration of the unlying historical and cultural forces that have ushered the rise of fake news, presenting a nice compliment to books more focused on technology.

 Algorithms of Oppression by Safiya Noble & Weapons of Math Destruction by Cathy O’Neil.
 Two highly regarded, accessible books that look at the discriminatory nature of algorithms, the invisible coding that controls everything from returns from search engines to our insurance rates.

 Uncanny Valley by Anna Wiener.
 A fascinating memoir about a millennial who moved to Silicon Valley only discover the multiple problems with new media, technology, and its relationship to surveillance.
 Not about fake news per se, but her story unravels many of the underlying dynamics that contribute to the problem.